-This document provides a comprehensive technical overview of Geosynthetic Clay Liners (GCL) as a core component in modern impermeable lining systems for constructed water bodies.
-It details the self-healing mechanism and environmental benefits of GCL, presents a systematic comparison with traditional compacted clay liners, and delivers a complete, standardized workflow from design and installation to quality control.
-This guide establishes GCL as an efficient, reliable, and sustainable containment solution for engineered ponds and lakes.
+This article provides a comprehensive overview of Geosynthetic Clay Liners (GCLs) as the cornerstone of modern impermeable lining systems for constructed water bodies.
+Beyond simply replacing traditional compacted clay, this guide details the unique self-healing mechanism driven by high-swelling bentonite, which ensures long-term hydraulic integrity even under stress.
+This article highlights a systematic comparison demonstrating GCLs' superior low permeability and installation efficiency.
+Furthermore, it delivers a standardized workflow—from design and site preparation to installation and quality control—positioning GCLs as the most efficient, reliable, and sustainable containment solution for engineered ponds and lakes.

 Specifications :